stormpath/express-stormpath/README.md

 Follow these steps to add Stormpath user authentication to your AngularJS app.

 *Don't have an app?
-Use our [example](example/) as a boilerplate - it has Stormpath already integrated!*
+Use our [example app](example/dashboard-app/) as a boilerplate - it has Stormpath already integrated!*

 1. **Install UI-Router**